 The DIA Collection is an on-going collaboration involving the Data Asset Managers at the Detroit Institute of Arts.
 Coordinating this effort involves bringing DIA images and cataloging into agreement with CCS DS imaging and cataloging standards, and the established Luna software schema.
-This collection integrates with all collections available for classroom teaching and individual research at CCS.
-All backend functions are the responsibility of the DS unit.

 The Select Student Work Repository features the very best work created by CCS students covering the last four years for marketing and publication purposes.
 Curated and refreshed annually by department chairs, this effort involves a number of CCS staff.
 The DS unit is responsible for making sure imagery and metadata conforms to established specifications, fine-tunes image formats and cataloging as needed, uploads all material, and manages all database operations.

 The Student Work Archive collection holds the best work done by CCS students, dating back to 2004.

 The CCS Historical Archive Collection houses institutional records, documentation, and images of historical significance.
 Access is limited.
 Contact Amy Seipke, Archivist, for more information.

 Library Website Management: The DS staff administrates backend functions of the Library website and ensures consistency in infrastructure, content, and design.